The History of Video Redaction from Licence Plates to TikTok Videos

 When did video redaction software become essential?

 Videos were not being shared with great frequency prior to the mid-2000s.
-However, as more video footage became captured on CCTV cameras and videos proliferated online, the need for software that could match hugely-increased content generation became essential.
+However, as more video footage became captured on CCTV cameras and videos proliferated online, the need for video privacy solutions that could match hugely-increased content generation became essential in meeting CCTV compliance standards.
 While we had become accustomed to document and audio redaction, in which specific words or personal information were removed from documents or audio, video redaction presented a unique set of challenges.

 One of the challenges for video redaction was the need to create a method to remove objects and figures from videos completely.
 Storage issues presented another challenge.
 Video redactions also had to be sufficiently precise to obscure sensitive data while leaving other areas of the footage intact.

-The first video redaction software was limited in scope.
+The first video redaction software was limited in scope, with no automated redaction tools.
 Basic functions included tools that could be operated by a novice, to apply clipping and generate an audit trail of redactions for video used as police evidence.
 Redactions were manual, achieved by drawing shapes or placing boxes over people and objects in video footage.
 In other words, redaction was carried out frame by frame.

 In early 2010, Machine learning (ML) techniques opened the door for the development of fully automated video redaction software.
 ML reduced the time, effort and cost associated with manual redaction.
 Redaction processes could be automated and completed in a matter of minutes as opposed to days or even weeks.